Ghini/ghini.desktop/doc/build_win.rst

 .. admonition:: already installed?
    :class: note

-   There are many similarities to the usual installation process here.  if you have already installed ghini.desktop you can skip the first two steps and proceed to step 4
+   There are many similarities to the usual installation process here.
+If you have already installed ghini.desktop you can skip the first two steps and proceed to step 4